Updated in 2016

 Have you ever wondered if it was legal to use any image you found online through a Google search?
 Some of us want to use an image we find on Google for our website, brochures or blogs, but is that okay?
 You’ve probably also heard us say that you need to add an image to your articles or pages for SEO purposes, but you may not be a photographer or want to spend money purchasing images.
 So can you just jump on Google and use any image found there?
 Here’s the low down…

 It is considered Illegal to use any image that holds a copyright without that owner’s permission or without purchasing a license that grants that permission.
-You may never be found out – however you may receive a threatening letter from companies like Getty Images with a lawsuit warning because you’ve illegally used their image on your site.
+Do not risk it!
+You may never be found out – however you may receive a threatening letter with a lawsuit warning because you’ve illegally used someone’s image on your site.
 These lawsuits could be $1000’s of dollars per image.
 No one wants this!
 But there’s GOOD NEWS – Google offers an Advanced Search option that helps you filter their Google images to only reveal those Google images that are Free License, royalty free, or open to the public for use in any way.
 These are the images that you’ll want to plug into your blog or website.

 Find Google Images for Free

 Let’s say I was looking for a “Purple Butterfly” Image – and I went over to Google Images to search.

 You’ll get all sorts of results, but which images are free to use?

 As of Feb 2016 this is how the layout of Google Images looks.
 If you glance at the right side of your screen you’ll see a gear icon.
 Click on that opens a dropdown menu that offers “Advanced Search.”
 Click that.

 This will allow all sorts of filtering options that you can set to narrow down the millions of results to images that you are able to use freely.